 Chat with a local specialist who can help organize your trip.

 Day 4: Canyoning in the Amazon

-Start your fourth day in Ecuador with a canyoning adventure along a route known appropriately as the "road of the waterfalls."
-Your first stop is Bride's Veil Waterfall, where you'll board a cable car across the river and hike down to the Pailong del Diablo Waterfall — the second highest in the nation.
-From here, trek deeper into the jungle of Llanganates National Park, climbing along several more waterfalls as your native guide offers insights into the local rainforest flora and fauna.
-End your day at a basic jungle lodge run by an indigenous family deep in the rainforest.
+Transfer to the Amazon rainforest this morning and embark on a canyoning adventure along the "Road of the Waterfalls."
+Your first stop is Bride's Veil Waterfall, where you'll board a cable car across the river and hike down to the Pailón del Diablo.
+Plunging 265 feet (80 m), these falls are the second highest in the nation.
+From here, trek deeper into the jungle of Llanganates National Park, hiking along several more waterfalls as your local guide offers insights into the region's flora and fauna.
+End your day at a basic jungle lodge run by an Indigenous family deep in the rainforest.

-Day 6: Hiking Through a Cloud Forest & Visiting the Otavalo Indigenous Market
+Day 6: Cloud Forest Hike & Otavalo Market

-Pack your bags, put away your hiking boots, and wave farewell to the colonial cities and lush cloud forests of Ecuador.
+Pack your bags, put away your hiking boots, and say farewell to the colonial cities and cloud forests of Ecuador.
 Today is the day you board your flight home.
-We wish you a buen viaje (good trip)!
+Buen viaje (have a good trip)!